web-stuff-98/golang-chat-learning-project/README.md

 ## This is my first golang project, its a chat app that uses MongoDB and Websockets.

+## It is also mostly broken - the server crashes when you refresh and sometimes messages are not received.........

 Features :

 - Refresh tokens